rohan-sharma82/visionagri/README.md

 **Analysis of Feasibility:**
 - **Technical Feasibility:** The tech stack (Next.js, Genkit, Supabase) is modern, well-documented, and designed for scalability.
 The use of managed services reduces infrastructure overhead.
 - **Economic Feasibility:** The operational cost is low due to the serverless architecture.
-The platform can be offered on a freemium model, with premium features for larger agricultural enterprises.
+We have a clear monetization path via a **Freemium model**:
+  - **Free Tier:** Core features (News, Schemes, limited AI Assistant) will be free to ensure wide accessibility.
+  - **Premium Tier:** A subscription will unlock advanced features like the personalized dashboard, unlimited AI queries, historical data analysis, and detailed farm analytics.
+Revenue from this tier will subsidize the free tier.
 - **Operational Feasibility:** The multilingual and voice-enabled interface ensures the platform is usable by the target demographic with minimal training.

 **Potential Challenges & Risks:**